+The Wireless Print Server is fitted with a Diagnostic Push Button.
 The button is recessed; a pin or paper clip can be used to press it.
 This button has 2 functions:

 - Restore the factory default settings - Print a test page containing all current settings.